CiscoDevNet/subscriber-awareness/README.md

 In the Telecommunication Management Network (TMN) Model shown in Figure 1., the subscriber awareness fades away as the layer goes down, which means that the element management layer may have no idea who is the subscriber of the flow while the business management layer has all the subscriber knowledge.

 The role of ODL platform corresponds to the element management layer in an SDN network.
 Currently, ODL is flow-aware and device-aware, but not subscriber-aware.
 We add the subscriber awarenss to the ODL platform to enable the association between flow, subscriber, device, and service.
 The association hierarchy is shown in Figure 2.
-Flows, device, subscriber, and service instance can point to each other (not limited to hierarchy).
+Flows, device, subscriber, and service instance can point to each other (not limited to the hierarchy).
 The association to the service instance can be implemented in the future easily based on our project architecture.
 <p align="left">
   <img src="https://cloud.githubusercontent.com/assets/15353120/17425652/aa0155f6-5a84-11e6-81e8-99a642c3f399.png" height="250"/>
 </p>